 For startups and smaller businesses, we recommend Advanced Shopify for the excellent sales features like abandoned cart recovery and shipping options, and for enterprises, The Hope Factory works with Shopify Plus.

 Magento also offers Community for small businesses (and Enterprise for larger brands).
 Both platforms offer a level for what you need, but Shopify offers more ‘out of the box’ options and flexibility for smaller and start-up businesses.

-Magento is free to download, however, you’re responsible for your own hosting (which, depending on your scale) can run into serious figures each month.
-Many Magento apps have one-off fees or annual license fees, but overall you will need to pay experts to integrate most of your Magento components, which Shopify doesn’t require.
+As open source software, Magento is free to download, however, you’re responsible for your own hosting (which, depending on your scale) can run into serious figures each month.
+Many Magento Apps have one-off fees or annual license fees, but overall you may need to pay experts to integrate many of your Magento components, which on the whole Shopify doesn’t require.

 In summary, both platforms require a paid investment, but they both charge in different ways.
-If you’re looking for more of a one-stop-shop that takes less custom development work, and charges low monthly fees to have everything taken care of, Shopify wins out.
+If you’re looking for more of a one-stop-shop that takes less custom development work, and charges affordable monthly fees to have everything taken care of, Shopify is a great option.

-Shopify & Magento both allow you to have your own domain linked to your store.
+Magento and Shopify both allow you to have your own domain linked to your store.